nichomacheus/casecheck/README.md

 * In order to utilize this API you must have the latest version of Ruby and Rails installed.
 I recommend using the Ruby Version Manager (RVM) to download Ruby and Rails if you have not done so already.

-* You should create a PostgreSQL database called casecheck_development for development testing of this API.
+* You should create a PostgreSQL database called casecheck_development for using this API.
+You should also create a PSQL database called casecheck_test for running the test suite.
 Should you wish to alter the database name or other specifics related to the database do so in the config/database.yml file.

 * Once you have created the database, run: